How to Grow Your Small Business

 (click here to open Google)

-Do you see a big listing of your company in a box with a border in the Google search results?
+Do you see a knowledge card listing of your company in a large box in the Google search results?

 This is your “Google My Business listing” that shows up in Google maps when people do a local search for your type of business in the local area.